The 5 Shortest Mountains in the World

 #3 Mount Tenpō, Japan

-The land of the rising sun is one the most mountainous countries in the world, peppered with more than 18,000 mountains across the archipelago.
+The land of the rising sun is one of the most mountainous countries in the world, peppered with more than 18,000 mountains across the archipelago.
 With its highest peak, Mt.
-Fuji, being a global natural icon, Japan is hardly known for its mountains which lie on the other end of the spectrum.
+Fuji, being a global natural icon, Japan is hardly known for its mountains that lie on the other end of the spectrum.

 The summit of Mount Tenpō